 Winspear emigrated to the US in 1990 where she still lives.
 However, she still regularly returns to England for visits.

 She is most well-known for her Maisie Dobbs series.
-If you would like to learn more about the series you can visit our dedicated article on how to read the books in order here.
+If you would like to learn more, check out our dedicated Maisie Dobbs books in order article.

 Winspear’s first novel was Maisie Dobbs, which became a bestseller and won several awards.
 Awards such as the Agatha Award for Best First Novel and the Macavity award for Best First Novel.

 Her inspiration for the Maisie Dobbs series was in part due to her grandfather’s participation in the First World War.
 He was severely wounded at the Battle of the Somme in 1916, and Winspear’s knowledge of his suffering bled into the setting of her first novel.
 While the series is not a traditional war novel, with its emphasis on mystery, the war and its social upheaval are a backdrop to the events in Maisie’s life.

 Winspear has said that a generation lost its innocence in the First World War; therefore, the mystery genre provides a wonderful vehicle for exploring that time.

 In addition to her Maisie Dobbs series, Winspear has written a handful of other works that are standalones, anthologies, or memoirs.
 As well, she has written articles for publications such as the Washington Post, Huffington Post, Daily Beast, and more.
 Also, she has written many essays and short stories that have been published in magazines internationally.

 Have Any of Jacqueline Winspear’s Books Been Adapted?

 The rights to produce a Maisie Dobbs TV series were first acquired in 2015 by SLAM Films, however, they have most recently been acquired by the Clintons.
 Yes, those Clintons.